dtalla/AD-Enum-Splunk-Detection-Lab/Attacks/detonation-log.md

 <img width="1889" height="458" alt="Image" src="https://github.com/user-attachments/assets/5b76a114-04a1-4447-8066-2b9528dfe7f5" />

-*Splunk confirming the narrow command/image match for both accounts — 52 of ~1.1M events scanned.
+*Splunk confirming the narrow command/image match for both accounts, 52 of ~1.1M events scanned.
 The 274-event total below is the broader raw Sysmon 1/3/7 volume across the same window; this query narrows to the specific commands and binaries used in the chain.*

 Combined telemetry across both runs, 7 day window: **274 events** on one host, Sysmon Event IDs 1 (process create), 3 (network connect) and 7 (image load), spanning 2026-09-08 to